 The entirety of the thesis proposal should be understandable by astronomers in a different area of specialization.
 Note that your thesis commitee should have some of these.

 The suggested length is 4-10 pages.
 There are no hard limits as we want to give you space to explain yourself, but we also do not want to see a proto-thesis at this stage.
 You may structure the report however you want so long as the key elements above are present.
+Please do not use "apjemulate" or any such similar journal style formatting in your submission.
+This is not a paper being published in a journal, but your proposal for thesis research at Caltech.

 Going forward, it is important to note that while you are not bound to execute exactly the research program you propose in your report, should there be major changes in direction, then you should be sure to consult and possibly re-convene your committee members for advice and for approval of any change in scope or time line.